aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 - **Existing controls:** what already mitigates this in your current architecture
 - **Residual risk:** likelihood × impact, accounting for existing controls

-Use a 5×5 matrix or whatever your enterprise risk management framework already uses.
+Use a 5x5 matrix or whatever your enterprise risk management framework already uses.
 Resist creating an AI-specific risk scoring scheme — it creates governance fragmentation and slows down approval workflows.

 **Deliverable:** the threat register augmented with risk scores and existing control mappings.
 This is the input for the prioritization and remediation phases.

-### Phase 5 — Red team validation (1–3 weeks, parallel to Phase 4)
+### Phase 5 — Red team validation (1-3 weeks, parallel to Phase 4)

 For high-risk findings, validate empirically.
 Microsoft's AI Red Team, after working on 100+ products, identified three principles worth adopting:

-1. **Automate to cover scale; keep humans for judgment.** Use PyRIT (or commercial equivalents like Microsoft's AI Red Teaming Agent in Foundry, Adversa AI's red teaming tools, or Garak) for the breadth coverage.
+1. **Automate to cover scale; keep humans for judgment.** Use PyRIT (or commercial equivalents like Microsoft's AI Red Teaming Agent in Foundry, Adversa AI's red teaming tools, or Garak) for breadth coverage.
 Use human red teamers for the nuanced, multi-step attacks that require domain expertise.

 2. **Test the system, not the model.** Model-level red teaming (testing for hateful/sexual/violent content) misses the attack paths that matter in agentic systems.
 The dangerous attacks combine prompt manipulation with tool misuse with credential abuse — none of those are visible if you only test the model endpoint.